Experience Astronomy

 Experience Astronomy in 4 Steps…

-1. Engaging Video Lessons
+Engaging Video Lessons

-Students login to their online portal each week and watch an engaging video lesson.
+Students login to their online classroom each week and watch an engaging video lesson.
 Lessons are dripped out one per week so your student can follow what’s going on in the sky throughout the year!

-2. Comprehension Quiz
+Comprehension Quiz

 Students take a weekly comprehension quiz, plus a mid-term and a final exam.
 Don’t worry: it’s all graded for you so you don’t have to do the work.

-3. Field Guide Assignment
+Field Guide Assignment

 Students get outside each week to observe the sky and do their weekly field guide assignment.
 Too cloudy?
 Too much light pollution?
 No worries.
 The course will teach you how to use an online planetarium to complete these assignments when needed.

-Optional advanced program for high school credit
+Optional high school track:

 I wondered if my son would be able to complete Experience Astronomy independently…